DenJens/Hangfire.Documentation/background-processing/processing-jobs-in-console-app.rst

 .. admonition:: ``Hangfire.Core`` package is enough
    :class: note

-   Please don't install the ``Hangfire`` package for console applications as it is a quick-start package only and contain dependencies you may not need (for example, ``Microsoft.Owin.Host.SystemWeb``).
+   Please do not install the ``Hangfire`` package for console applications as it is a quick-start package only and contains dependencies you may not need (for example, ``Microsoft.Owin.Host.SystemWeb``).

 After installing packages, all you need is to create a new *Hangfire Server* instance and start it as written in the :doc:`previous <processing-background-jobs>` chapter.
 However, there are some details here: